Arus2002/timetableScheduler/README.md

 # Build the project
 cmake --build .

-It will create executable file #UniversityTimetableSystem
+It will create executable file: UniversityTimetableSystem

 # Usage
 Now, you can run the executable to start the scheduling process: